Babur and Bura people: Marriage culture

 Bura people have a distinct marriage system.
 When a girl child is born, the interested suitor signify his intention by presenting a leafy branch of tree into the mother's hut.
 If accepted, it is expected of him to keep on bringing gifts for the family, assisting the father in law with his farm and other things till the child become of age.
 Then, he has the right to employ the help of his friend to capture the wife and send her to his house before the bride price and other traditional items are provided.

 Language

 Bura people are one of the speakers of Afro-Asiatic language of the Chadic group.
 They speak Bura Language and also have affinity with Hausa and Kanuri, Chibok.

 Religion

-The Bura people are animists before the advent of Islam and Christianity in the 1920's.
-Their gods were represented by water, Iron, Stones, Forests etc. This traditional religion is called Hyel or Hyel- taku and Naptu is a personal god who takes cares of the people.
+The Bura people are animists before the advent of Islam and Christianity in the 1920s.
+Their gods were represented by water, Iron, Stones, Forests etc. God is called Hyel or Hyel-mtaku (God my owner) and Haptu is a personal god who takes cares of the people.